 Background on his work can be seen at gamechangercommunications.com.

-Event planning: Taking your gatherings to the next level
+Event planning panel: Taking your gatherings to the next level

-Nelson and a panel of event experts will share their biggest lessons as well as key advice we can all use to get the most out of our own meetings and events.
+The panel will share their biggest lessons as well as key advice we can all use to get the most out of our own meetings and events.

 Becoming an accredited pro: Beginning your APR journey

 The Accreditation in Public Relations (APR) credential can be key in demonstrating your mastery of strategic communication and your commitment to lifelong learning.
 The credential is the industry’s gold standard, but plenty of PR pros struggle with getting started.